ibm-cloud-docs/power-iaas/pricing-private-cloud.md

 For more information about billing for operating systems, see [Operating systems](/docs/power-iaas?topic=power-iaas-pricing-private-cloud#operating-systems).

 In the IBM Cloud catalog for IBM {{site.data.keyword.powerSys_notm}} Private Cloud, the estimated price might differ from the actual price when you purchase the IBM {{site.data.keyword.powerSys_notm}} Private Cloud infrastructure or instances.
-The actual price might include the discounts and promotion codes.<!--, based on the discounts and promotion codes.-->
+The actual price might include the discounts and promotion codes.

 The following IBM Cloud regions can host connections from the pods for IBM {{site.data.keyword.powerSys_notm}} Private Cloud in your data center:
 - Dallas (satcon_dal)